Watershed Based Planning

 Nine Elements to Watershed Planning

 Overall, watershed-based plans that are developed and implemented to manage and protect against nonpoint source pollution using Clean Water Act Section 319 funding must address EPA's nine critical planning elements.
 To help communities, watershed organizations and local, state, tribal and federal environmental agencies with the development and implementation of watershed management plans, EPA developed the Handbook for Developing Watershed Plans to Restore and Protect Our Waters for additional information.
 A detailed explanation of the nine elements is available in section one of the handbook.
-Note that 2013 EPA guidance allows for alternatives to nine-element watershed based plans if adequate and approved by EPA.
+Note: 2013 EPA guidance allows for alternatives to nine-element watershed based plans if adequate and approved by EPA.